DaRUS - the Data Repository of the University of Stuttgart

 Some metadata fields (currently the Keyword and Topic Classification fields from the Citation Metadata Block) allow the desired term to be associated with a link from a controlled vocabulary.
 Ideally, the term is thus clearly semantically defined and can be linked to other research outputs.

-The desired term is entered in the subfield "Term" (with each individual word capitalised for consistency), the name of the vocabulary in short form (e.g. Wikidata, LCSH) in the field "Vocabulary" and the term URI (which is usually also a link to the documentation of this term) in the field "Vocabulary URL".
+The desired term is entered in the subfield "Term" (with each individual word capitalised for consistency), the name of the vocabulary in short form (e.g. Wikidata, LCSH) in the field "Vocabulary" and the term URI (which is usually also a link to the documentation of this term) in the field "Term URI".

-For example, if the keyword "molecular dynamics simulation" is to be linked to the corresponding entry in Wikidata, the term 'Molecular Dynamics Simulation' is entered in the Term field, "Wikidata" in the Vocabulary field and the link "https://www.wikidata.org/wiki/Q901663" in the Vocabulary URL field.
+For example, if the keyword "molecular dynamics simulation" is to be linked to the corresponding entry in Wikidata, the term 'Molecular Dynamics Simulation' is entered in the Term field, "Wikidata" in the Vocabulary field and the link "https://www.wikidata.org/wiki/Q901663" in the Term URI field.
+Optionally, you can add a link to the vocabulary itself into the Controlled Vocabulary URL field (in this case "https://www.wikidata.org").

 Vocabularies can be controlled vocabularies (such as the Loterre Vocabularies), ontologies (such as EDAM, Wikidata), classifications (such as the Library of Congress Subject Headings, Mathematical Subject Classification or Physics Subject Headings) or also norm data from the GND.